tus/draft-digest-fields-problem-types/draft-kleidl-digest-fields-problem-types.md

 # Introduction

 Digest fields {{DIGEST}} are HTTP fields that support integrity digests.
 A request can include the `Content-Digest` and `Repr-Digest` header fields for verifying the integrity of the HTTP message content and the HTTP representation, respectively.
-In addition, a sender can include the `Want-Content-Digest` and `Want-Repr-Digest` header fields in a request to express interest in receiving integrity field in the response. {{DIGEST}} by design does not define, require or recommend specific resource behavior if errors regarding the integrity appear.
+In addition, a sender can include the `Want-Content-Digest` and `Want-Repr-Digest` header fields in a request to express interest in receiving integrity field in the response. {{DIGEST}} by design does not define, require or recommend specific server behavior if errors regarding the integrity appear.

-For example, a request may include a digest algorithm in the `Content-Digest` and `Repr-Digest` header fields that the resource does not support.
-Similar, a sender may request to the digest utilizing a hashing algorithm that the resource does not support.
-Another possible problem is that the digest supplied in the request does not match up with the digest calculated by the resource.
-Depending on the application, the resource may choose to ignore these errors or communicate them back to the client.
-However, no recommended response format for communicating these error is defined so far.
+For example, a request may include a digest algorithm in the `Content-Digest` and `Repr-Digest` header fields that the server does not support.
+Similar, a sender may request to the digest utilizing a hashing algorithm that the server does not support.
+Another possible problem is that the digest supplied in the request does not match up with the digest calculated by the server.
+Depending on the application, the server may choose to ignore these errors or communicate them back to the client.
+However, no recommended response format for communicating these errors is defined so far.

 Problem types {{PROBLEM}} are machine-readable description of errors in HTTP response content {{PROBLEM}}.
 Each problem definition includes a unique type that can be used to identify the error and also allows the attachment of a short, human-readable summary as well as additional properties to aid debugging and error handling.
 In addition, a JSON and XML representation of the problem types is defined to simplify parsing.